Vindication As A Caregiver

 1) Your innocent children suffer because you did not report the crimes and speak the truth out of threats and compassion.
 That does not mean the crimes did not occur.
 The perpetrators are free while the innocent children are getting the punishment.
 All the “do good one liners” come to a standstill because no one cares about the TRUTH or the gruesome plight of the innocent children.
 Instead of dying from this trauma, one lives to fight for justice and EQUAL RIGHTS.

-2) As a spouse caregiver of an intersex, one learns that intersex have unequal rights starting with marriage rights and are infertile but yet do not have rights to have children.
+2) As a spouse caregiver of intersex, one learns that intersex have unequal rights starting with marriage rights and are infertile but yet do not have rights to have children.
 Until then, the life of a intersex was a “black box” to you.

-3) As a spouse caregiver of an intersex, one “inherits” the “unequal rights” by staying in a fraud marriage but the inequality is understood gradually as life progresses.
+3) As a spouse caregiver of intersex, one “inherits” the “unequal rights” by staying in a fraud marriage but the inequality is understood gradually as life progresses.
 One experiences FIRST HAND the life of secrecy, lies and fraud a intersex family has to live with just to get “equal”.
 Living a life of lies does no good and it is better to live with the truth and live freely.

-4) As a spouse caregiver of an intersex, one understands that it is very lonely.
+4) As a spouse caregiver of intersex, one understands that it is very lonely.
 One cannot talk about the issues openly and freely and is forced to live in secrecy and with lies.
 This can CONSUME you and restrict one’s overall growth and well-being.

-5) As a spouse caregiver of an intersex, one experiences FIRST HAND the level of fraud, lies, and secrecy people in authority are willing to go through “out of compassion” for a intersex family but NOT for innocent IVF children.
+5) As a spouse caregiver of intersex, one experiences FIRST HAND the level of fraud, lies, and secrecy people in authority are willing to go through “out of compassion” for a intersex family but NOT for innocent IVF children.
 It is better to CHANGE the laws than to BREAK the laws.
 It is slower but does the society as a whole more good.
 And it is a better message for the children.

-6) As a spouse caregiver of an intersex, one realizes that the loneliness is for lifetime simply because there are not too many spouses of intersex (because marriage is illegal?) or they are living in secrecy like I was.
+6) As a spouse caregiver of intersex, one realizes that the loneliness is for lifetime simply because there are not too many spouses of intersex (because marriage is illegal?) or they are living in secrecy like I was.
 Unlike a spouse caregiver of breast cancer patient or Alzheimer patient where there are people to share with in common, no such outlet exists for spouse caregivers of intersex.
 There are physical wounds including a numb hand to carry for a lifetime which constantly remind you of the pain and suffering.

 7) As a spouse caregiver of intersex, one experiences FIRST HAND that scientific facts and TRUTH have NO BASIS in MEDICAL SCIENCE.
 Instead, the humans who practice MEDICAL SCIENCE work on emotions and any CHALLENGE to their decisions is like Galileo challenging the earth as the center of the universe concept.
 Little do they realize that TRUTH always prevails if not in our lifetime then later, it may take time but it will prevail.